qua-platform/qua-libs/README.md

 Issue reporting and requests should be done via the GitHub issues system, that should give a transparent experience where all users can see what's coming and which issues are already known.

-Another, maybe nicer, way to view the content on this repo is through [the libraries website](https://docs.qualang.io/).
+Another, maybe nicer, way to view the content on this repo is through [the libraries website (temporary location)](https://qua-libs.netlify.app/).
 It includes those scripts that were placed in it via the website config files (so possibly not everything currently on the repo).
 The site also has a blog where we will place technical posts that are of interest to the community.
 You can also suggest posts if you want.
 This is a nice way to showcase your work or ideas around QUA, and get full credit of course!

 We hope this repo becomes a useful resource, giving real contribution to the community and we'd love to see your ideas and contributions too!